-The mouth is rife with bacteria which thrive off the remnants of food and drink that enter the mouth.
-Overall, a healthy body can handle this sort of bacterial invasion that’s constantly present in the mouth.
-As long as you regularly floss and brush your teeth, much of the bacteria remain relatively harmless.
+Bacteria thrives off remnants of food and drink that enter the mouth.
+Normally, a healthy body is able to handle constant bacteria in your mouth.
+Most bacteria are relatively harmless as long as you regularly floss and brush your teeth.

 Who is likely to benefit from the use of antibiotic prophylaxis?

-Generally, your dentist may recommend antibiotic prophylaxis if you suffer from a heart problem, such as:
+Generally, your dentist recommends antibiotic prophylaxis if you suffer from heart problems, these include:

-- the presence of one or more artificial heart valves;
+- If you have one or more artificial heart valves.

-- a history showing you have suffered from of an infection affecting the heart valves or the lining of the heart which is called infective endocarditis;
+- If there is a history of health problems that affect the heart valves or the lining of the heart (IE).

-- you have already had a heart transplant and a problem has developed with one of the heart’s valves.
+- You have had a heart transplant in the past and a problem developed with one of the heart’s valves.

-There are several other situations when antibiotic prophylaxis may be recommended, including:
+Other situations when antibiotic prophylaxis may be recommended:

-- a heart condition that has been with you since the day you were born which include cyanotic congenital heart disease, the first 6 months following a heart defect repair using a prosthetic device or material put into place surgically
+- If you have a heart condition that has been with you since birth or if you were treated in the last 6 months for a heart defect that included a prosthetic.

 Dosage of antibiotic prophylaxis

-If there is any chance of developing infective endocarditis (IE) during dental treatment the recommended dose of antibiotic prophylaxis is one dose by mouth in a pill or liquid form 1 hour before commencement of the dental treatment and no further doses are required after that.
+If there’s any chance of IE developing during dental treatment then antibiotics can be recommended.
+One dose by mouth in a pill or liquid form took 1 hour before the dental treatment is the recommended dosage.
+Once the treatment is completed, no further doses of antibiotics are required.